jb102002/SOC-Home-Lab/README.md

 <img width="1625" height="654" alt="real sysmon log" src="https://github.com/user-attachments/assets/2c342f73-55c2-4e3e-9a87-2b73fe86dc2e" />

-This was the moment I realised I did not set an ingress rule for the Kali Machine for the listening port of 4444 but you get the point.
-If you want to play around with some reverse listeners on the Kali Machine, just add another ingress rule in the security_groups.tf file e.g.
+**This was the moment I realised I did not set an ingress rule for the Kali Machine for the listening port of 4444 but you get the point.
+If you want to play around with some reverse listeners on the Kali Machine, just add another ingress rule in the security_groups.tf file e.g.:**
 ```terraform
 ingress {
      description = "Listener"